Home > Analyses > Technology > Fidelity National Information Services, Inc.

 Opportunities

-• expanding digital banking solutions
+• expanding digital and e-commerce payment solutions

-• growth in non-North America revenue segment
+• growth potential in global markets outside North America

 Threats

-• intense competition in fintech sector
+• intense competition in fintech and payments sector

-• regulatory compliance risks in multiple jurisdictions
+• regulatory and compliance pressures

 Stock Price Action Analysis